What is EnergyNet?

 Most of the properties EnergyNet sells typically range in value from $1,000 to $250MM.
 EnergyNet's tech-enabled platform allows clients the flexibility and convenience of conducting their acquisition and divestment activities online.

 I would like to contact EnergyNet and speak with a representative.
 Who do I call?

 EnergyNet has Business Development Representatives in every major oil and gas region.
 To locate your Business Development Representative, visit our Contact Us page for a full list of contact information including telephone, fax and email address information.

-As a seller, you will achieve the maximum dollar amount for your properties by exposing them to the largest marketplace of registered and accredited bidders (20,000 and growing), thereby maximizing competition and obtaining the highest possible values.
+As a seller, you will achieve the maximum dollar amount for your properties by exposing them to the largest marketplace of registered and accredited bidders (35,000+), thereby maximizing competition and obtaining the highest possible values.

 Selling properties with EnergyNet is quick and easy, taking approximately 35-40 days from the time you submit your completed data package to the time you receive your proceeds, regardless of the size of your lot package.

 Since EnergyNet runs a continuous auction and negotiated sale service, you can sell properties whenever you like and never have to worry about canceled or postponed auctions.
 You can work at your own pace with no looming deadlines.
 When you're ready, we're ready.